 The majority of our patients with ocular metastases already know that they have cancer.
 In the United States, the most common cause of choroidal metastases in men is lung cancer and in women is breast cancer.
 About 25% of our patients with metastases are not aware that they have cancer until the cells in the eye are discovered.

 During your consultation and diagnostic testing appointment, we can distinguish metastases from other tumors of the eye with specialized imaging equipment, such as an ultrasound, ophthalmic photographs, OCT, fluorescein angiography, and other forms of testing, as well as a detailed clinical examination.

 Treatment and Prognosis

 We often work with patients’ primary medical oncologists and primary care doctors in the care of their disease.
-At RCT, our treatment of ocular metastases can involve different modalities, including targeted radiation, plaque therapy, chemotherapy, and immunotherapy.
+At RCTX, our treatment of ocular metastases can involve different modalities, including targeted radiation, plaque therapy, chemotherapy, and immunotherapy.
 Your medical team may also combine therapies to provide you with a care plan uniquely made for your situation and health status.
 While each patient's prognosis is different, Dr. Schefler and our ocular oncology professionals will fight your cancer battle right alongside you with compassionate care and world-class treatments.

 We Are on Your Side

 At Retina Consultants of Texas, our retina specialist and ocular oncologists have years of dedicated experience in diagnosing and treating cancer of the eye for patients of any age.
 Dr. Schefler and her team will be there for you and your family every step of the way.
 We will do our best help you learn more about your condition and how to best care for yourself after testing, surgery, and/or aggressive cancer treatments.
 We are on your side.
 Call our office to schedule an appointment today.